Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 This method will work, but there are two performance/usability concerns:

-- To find out whether you need to insert or to update a record, you need to scan the whole target table for every record in a staging table, to see if it already exists there.
+- To find out whether you need to insert or update a record, you need to scan the whole target table for every record in a staging table, to see if it already exists there.
 This becomes even harder if the table's Primary Key is composite (consists of two or more columns).
 SQL becomes clumsy:

 Syntax with NOT IN for multiple columns, working in Postgres/Oracle: